 The trend: Guylights

-If you’re looking to update your hair with a seasonal colour, you can’t go wrong by adding highlights (or as we like to call them, guylights).
-Working best on short hair, male models were spotted with platinum hues on the ends of their hair – much like the frosted tips of the ’90s and ’00s!
+If you’re looking to update your hair with a seasonal colour, you can’t go wrong by adding some guylights.
+Male models were spotted with platinum hues on the ends of their hair – much like the frosted tips of the ’90s and ’00s!

 Seen where: Dolce & Gabbana

 Proving that highlights are back for 2018, Gary Barlow has recently been wearing this revived style, giving the look an update with some undone texture, rather than sharp spikes.
 Mark our words: it will become the main male hair trends for the festival season.